-Building Internet expertise and regional capacity
+Building Internet expertise on the ground

 The importance of connecting with regional Internet communities has never been greater.
 Local conditions require local solutions, assisted and informed by the technical expertise and policy experience of leading Internet community experts.